 Laptops are normally a lot more expensive than Desktops that have similar specifications, simply because the computer parts have to be smaller, and fit together tighter to provide a more mobile platform.

-* Students and Teachers can get a $30 discount on both models, as education support is still our core mandate.
+* Students and Teachers can get a $30 discount on both premium models, as education support is still our core mandate.

 Upgrades